riyaarora03/resume-analyser/README.md

 # ASKMYRESUME

 To build an intelligent system that analyzes resumes and generates relevant questions and answers which can help candidates to better prepare, boosting their confidence and readiness.
+This project is a part of our college's Major Project initiative, showcasing advanced techniques in resume data extraction and Named Entity Recognition (NER) to aid job candidates in interview preparation.